rasschaert/xargs-ssh/README.md

 xargs-ssh
 =============

-This simple bash script runs multiple ssh commands in parallel by leveraging the parallel processing power of xargs.
+This simple Linux bash script runs multiple ssh commands in parallel by leveraging the parallel processing power of xargs.
 I first learned of this trick on [Jordan Sissel's blog](http://www.semicomplete.com/blog/articles/week-of-unix-tools/day-5-xargs.html).

 There are already a number of tools available to run ssh in parallel:
 * [pssh](http://www.theether.org/pssh/)